 Frenchies with fawn pieds are white and usually have some fawn patches pattern that may be of various shades of fawn, even on the same Frenchie.
-According to the American Kennel Club (AKC), among the four most common dog breeds globally, the other two are the Labradors and Collie mix.
-This Fawn Pied French Bulldog breed is playful, alert, and friendly, and gets along well with children, and is good with other pets.
+According to the American Kennel Club (AKC), the other two are the Labradors and Collie mix among the four most common dog breeds globally.
+This Fawn Pied French Bulldog breed is playful, alert, and friendly, gets along well with children, and is good with other pets.
 Energetic and well-mannered, they are a good companion with family members and friends.

 Other distinctive characteristics of Frenchies include the variety of coat colors for which they come.
 Many of these dogs look different than other types of dogs, especially in terms of color.
 If you want dogs with different colors, this breed is a good choice.

-They are a large subtype of French Bulldogs.
-Fawn Pied French Bulldog can have predominantly white coats, and they have large dark spots, mostly under the neck, around the ears and eyes, and on the back.
-A Frenchie must, then, have patches or spots of white and another color of at least 50% to be recognized as a Pied.
-A dog’s face, body, and neck must also display the color.
+They are a giant subtype of French Bulldogs.
+Fawn Pied French Bulldog can have predominantly white coats, and they have large dark spots, mainly under the neck, around the ears and eyes, and on the back.
+A Frenchie must-have patches or spots of white and another color of at least 50% to be recognized as a Pied.
+A dog’s face, body, and neck must also display color.

-Since the mid-1990s, the French Bulldog has been offered in a wide array of colors except for the dark.
+Since the mid-1990s, the French Bulldog has been offered in many colors except for the dark.
 There are now a variety of colors that you can choose from for your French Bulldogs, such as fawn, red, cream, and white.